-What makes all that Phonte has accomplished is his career so impressive is how he’s done so without sacrificing his artistic integrity.
-In this business, artists conform; maybe it’s for money, maybe it’s for fame, but there have been countless individuals that have gone against who they are for the sake of a moment.
-Moments they will look back on and cringe, and hate what they created.
+What makes all that Phonte has accomplished so impressive is how he’s done everything without sacrificing his artistic integrity.
+In this business, artists conform; maybe it’s for money, perhaps it’s for fame, but there have been countless individuals that have gone against who they are for the sake of a moment.
+Moments they will look back on and cringe and hate what they created.

 “The reason why I’ve been able to stay on course with my career, and do the music I want to make is because I never put myself in the position where shit was do or die.
 For anyone that’s pursuing something artistic, long as you got something that allows you to make some steady bread, I say stay in it.
 You never want desperation to fuel what artistic moves you have to make.
 Go after your dream but be practical.
 Don’t get dressed up before you have a date for the prom.”

-“Anytime you turn something you’re passionate about into an obligation, you're going to meet it with some kind of resentment,” he tells me; a very true observation on the change that occurs when your passion becomes your livelihood.
-The way Phonte breaks it down is by comparing the transition into music as a career to leaving your wife for your mistress, and how the dynamics of those two relationships changing will have unforeseen results that will affect your life.
+“Anytime you turn something you’re passionate about into an obligation, you're going to meet it with some resentment,” he tells me, a very accurate observation on the change that occurs when your passion becomes your livelihood.
+The way Phonte breaks it down is by comparing the transition into music as a career to leaving your wife for your mistress, and how the dynamics of those two relationships changing will have unexpected results that will affect your life.

 If your mistress was your escape from your wife, what happens when you need to escape your mistress?
-If music is what helped to deal with the bullshit in life, what happens once music is the reason for all your stress?
+If music is what helps you to deal with the bullshit in life, what happens once the music is the reason for all your stress?

 “I don’t think people get it when you say it takes hard work to make it in this business.
 I don’t think anyone has an idea of what that really means.
 Hard work doesn’t mean I’m not getting any sleep, that I may have to miss a couple birthdays, no nigga.
 It means you may be working your ass off for 10 to 15 years before you see any glimmer of a breakthrough.
 Are you willing to put in 10 years of hard work for your dream?
 When we were doing LB, we were doing LB to death.
 It was mixtape, album, mixtape, tour, tour, tour, tour, album, man we did that shit to death.
 By the time 2010 rolled around, I just didn’t have any more to give.
 I had to find the love again.”

-Phonte has aged gracefully in this youthful genre, and he’s one artist who wears his maturity like a piece of proud cloth.
-Both Charity Starts At Home and the recently released Tigallerro, a collaborative album with Eric Roberson, are albums from a seasoned emcee who knows exactly the kind of music he wants to make, without being tempted by today’s hottest trend.
-You can hear a life of experience in his music; the way he approaches topics of love and life is much different than some of his contemporaries, and I’d rather have that voice at times to soak in the same wisdom you would receive from like an intelligent uncle.
+Phonte has aged gracefully in this youthful genre, and he’s one artist who wears his maturity like a piece of fine cloth.
+Both Charity Starts At Home and the recently released Tigallerro, a collaborative album with Eric Roberson, are albums from a seasoned emcee who knows precisely the kind of music he wants to make, without being tempted by today’s hottest trend.
+You can hear a life of experience in his music.
+The way he approaches topics of love and life is much different than some of his contemporaries.
+I’d rather have that voice at times to soak in the same wisdom you would receive from like an intelligent uncle.
 Hip-Hop and rap need that voice.